kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Always tell the truth.
-That way, you don't have to remember what you said. - Mark Twain
+    ## Be sure you put your feet in the right place, then stand firm. - Abraham Lincoln